-Saudi German Health Showcases Innovation And Excellence At Arab Health 2025
+Saudi German Health Showcases Innovation and Excellence at Arab Health 2025

 Date

-(MENAFN- Mid-East Info) Saudi German health (SGH), a leading healthcare group in the MENA region, is proudly presenting its advanced healthcare solutions at Arab Health 2025, the Middle East's largest healthcare event, taking place from January 27-30 at the Dubai World Trade Centre.
+(MENAFN- Orient Planet Group) 28 January 2025 – Saudi German Health (SGH), a leading healthcare group in the MENA region, is proudly presenting its advanced healthcare solutions at Arab Health 2025, the Middle East's largest healthcare event, taking place from January 27-30 at the Dubai World Trade Centre.

 SGH leaders are participating in key discussions at the Digital Health & AI Summit, Healthcare Investment Summit, and Transformation Talks, sharing insights on healthcare advancements and the group's efforts to enhance patient care and operational excellence.